 From time to time, the Group provides Incentive Options to officers, employees, consultants and other key advisors as part of remuneration and incentive arrangements.
 The number of options granted, and the terms of the options granted are determined by the Board.
 Shareholder approval is sought where required.
 During the past two years, the following equity-settled share-based payments have been recognised:

-2014 \$ 2013 \$ Expense arising from equity-settled share-based payment transactions - 27,594 Total Expense arising from equity-settled share-based payment transactions - 27,594
+2015 \$ 2014 \$ Expense arising from equity-settled share-based payment transactions - -

 (b).
 Summary of Options Granted as Share Based Payments

 During the period ended 30 June 2014, the following Company Options expired as share-based payments: